The Lord of the Rings: The Fellowship of the Ring in Concert at The O2 Arena - Complete Guide, Tips & FAQs

 Frequently Asked Questions

 What time does The Lord of the Rings: The Fellowship of the Ring in Concert typically take the stage?
-Doors usually open 60-90 minutes before the advertised start time.
-While there are typically no opening acts for these productions, the film and orchestra will commence shortly after the official start time, aiming for a prompt start to allow for the full duration of the film and score.
-The concert usually concludes around 3 hours after it begins, including a planned intermission.
+Doors typically open around 1.5 to 2 hours before the show's advertised start time.
+While there are usually no opening acts for this specific event, the orchestra and choir will commence their performance shortly after the advertised start time, ensuring the film begins to play in sync with the live score.
+The concert, including the full film and score, usually concludes around 3 to 3.5 hours after the start time, with a brief intermission typically scheduled during the film.

 What songs will The Lord of the Rings: The Fellowship of the Ring in Concert play?
-The "setlist" is the entire musical score composed by Howard Shore for The Fellowship of the Ring.
-Every piece of music you hear in the film, from the iconic Shire theme to the ominous Moria sequence and the stirring Rohan themes, will be performed live.
-There is no improvisation, as the music is meticulously synchronized to the film.
+The "songs" played are the complete score composed by Howard Shore for The Fellowship of the Ring.
+There are no traditional setlists with hits or deep cuts; the music is performed in its entirety as it accompanies the film.
+You will hear every thematic element, from the iconic Shire theme to the dramatic "Bridge of Khazad-dûm" sequence and the soaring "May It Be" score.

 How early should I arrive?
-It is recommended to arrive at least 60 to 90 minutes before the scheduled start time.
-This allows ample time for security checks, navigating the venue, finding your seats, and perhaps purchasing refreshments, all without the stress of being late.
+For The Lord of the Rings: The Fellowship of the Ring in Concert at The O2 Arena, it is recommended to arrive at least 1.5 to 2 hours before the advertised start time.
+This will allow ample time for security checks, finding your seats, and settling in to experience the full magic of the event without feeling rushed.

 ATMs and payment options?
-The O2 Arena has ATMs available.
-Most food and beverage outlets within the arena are cashless, accepting card and contactless payments.
-It's wise to have some cash for smaller vendors or emergencies, but card payment is the predominant method.
+ATMs are available within The O2 Arena complex.
+Most bars and food outlets within the arena accept card payments, but it’s always wise to carry some cash for smaller purchases or in case of any technical issues with card machines.

 Top Tips for The Lord of the Rings: The Fellowship of the Ring in Concert at The O2 Arena